simonihmig/responsive-image/README.md

 ### Install ImageMagick

 For the resizing, ImageMagick has to be installed on the machine where the build process will be executed (local and/or your build-server).
-Download and install [ImageMagick](http://www.imagemagick.org/).
+Download and install [ImageMagick](http://www.imagemagick.org/) (make sure you select the option to **Install legacy utilities** or you will encounter build errors).
 In Mac OS X, you can simply use [Homebrew](http://mxcl.github.io/homebrew/) and do:

     brew install imagemagick
 ### Install in ember-cli application